analytics

 What Is a Benchmark?

-A benchmark is a reference standard used to evaluate an app’s performance relative to industry averages, category norms, or direct competitors.
-Benchmarking helps teams understand whether their metrics are above or below expectations for their market segment.
-For example, knowing that the average day-1 retention rate for casual games is 25% provides context for evaluating whether your own 30% rate is strong or merely average.
+A benchmark is a reference standard used to evaluate an app’s performance against industry averages, category norms, or direct competitors.
+Benchmarking helps teams gauge whether their metrics exceed or fall below expectations for their market segment.
+For example, knowing that the average day-1 retention rate for casual games is 25% gives context for judging whether your own 30% rate is strong or ordinary.

 Types of Benchmarks in ASO

-There are several types of benchmarks relevant to app store optimization.
-Category benchmarks compare an app’s metrics against the average for its app store category.
-Competitive benchmarks focus on specific rival apps to identify performance gaps and opportunities.
+Several types of benchmarks apply to app store optimization.
+Category benchmarks compare an app’s metrics against the average for its store category.
+Competitive benchmarks focus on specific rivals to identify performance gaps and opportunities.
 Historical benchmarks track an app’s own metrics over time to measure progress.
-Each type serves a different purpose, and using a combination provides the most complete picture of where an app stands.
+Using a combination of all three provides the most complete picture of where an app stands.

 How to Use Benchmarks Effectively

-Benchmarks are most valuable when they are specific to your app’s category, geography, and business model.
-A benchmark for subscription apps in the health and fitness category will be far more useful than a generic mobile app benchmark.
-Teams should update their benchmarks regularly as industry standards shift.
-App intelligence platforms and industry reports are common sources for reliable benchmark data that helps inform ASO strategy and goal setting.
+Benchmarks deliver the most value when they match your app’s category, geography, and business model.
+A reference point for subscription apps in health and fitness will be far more useful than a generic mobile average.
+Teams should refresh their benchmarks regularly as industry standards shift.
+App intelligence platforms and published reports are reliable sources for the data that informs ASO strategy and goal setting.